agentrickard/domain/domain_conf/README.txt

 ----
 4. Developer Notes

-The Domain Conf module is the model for extending Domain Acccess.
+The Domain Conf module is the model for extending Domain Access.

 The following form elements were removed during beta testing: